MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 5. The ratification of the new Constitution was achieved by means of some Compromises:

--   The socalled "" (proposed by Sherman of Conngreat compromiseecticut), leading to the birth of the two bodies of the US Congress: House of the representative And ………………………………..
+-   The socalled "" (proposed by Sherman of Conngreat compromiseecticut), leading to the birth of the two bodies of the US Congress: House of the representative And the Senate

--   A compromise dealing with ……………………………….: “Who counts as a person in representation and taxation?”
-It was agreed that slaves………………………………………………..
+-   A compromise dealing with slavery: “Who counts as a person in representation and taxation?”
+It was agreed that slaves couted $\frac35^{th}$ of a person

--   A compromise in the division of the ……………………………….. and the introduction of what US current system of government is based on: checks and ………………………………
+-   A compromise in the division of the  bramches of governmentand the introduction of what US current system of government is based on: checks and balaces

 According to this Separation proposed by Madison, each branch of power has the right and the duty to check the power of the other branches, so that a balance is maintained.

-The 3 branches are: a. ……………………………….., b. ……………………………………., c. ……………………………….
+The 3 branches are: a. legislative b. ……………………………………., c. ……………………………….